induspriya/jobportal/VERCEL_DEPLOYMENT_FIX.md

 1. Check the build logs in Vercel dashboard
 2. Verify all environment variables are set
-3. Test the build process locally
+3. Test the build process locally using `./build.sh`
 4. Review the updated configuration files

 **Your job portal should now deploy successfully on Vercel!** 🎉